jbuytenhuys/Website/README.md

 # DeMontfort Vets Website

+I coded the website mobile first using my iphone SE as the tester device

 ## Initial Designs
 ### First Draft
 This is the first design of how the page will be layed out and showing that it is intended to be a single page app.
 More designs will follow as this is only a draft.